Major League Baseball blackout policy: United States

 Local broadcasts are not necessarily available in the whole blackout territory.
-For example, Bally Sports Wisconsin is unavailable in Iowa, so Milwaukee Brewers games are unavailable in the state.
+For example, Bally Sports Wisconsin is unavailable in Iowa, so Brewers games are not broadcast anywhere in the state, neither on local channels nor on streaming.
+Las Vegas is another example of fans having restricted viewership, as the Arizona Diamondbacks, Athletics, Los Angeles Angels, Los Angeles Dodgers, San Diego Padres, and San Francisco Giants are all blacked out.

-Due to the fact that they play in Canada, the Toronto Blue Jays do not have any part of their blackout territory in the United States.
+Due to the fact that they play in Canada, the Toronto Blue Jays do not have any blackout territory in the United States.
+However, some MLB teams have blackouts that extend into Canada.